Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 As shown in Fig. 5, the projected candidate SNPs fall within a local HetDev_TX signal and near FST/DXY outlier windows, while μLD does not show a coincident peak.
 When HetDev_TX was defined more strictly by requiring each SNP to satisfy the Campbell-like heterozygosity criterion, the signal was reduced to two SNPs in the same interval.

-**Figure 6.
-Magnified regional plot of the strictHet FST+DXY+HetDev_TX signal on CM044025.1.**
-The strictHet analysis retains two SNPs in the same candidate interval.

 **<ins>Figure 6.
 Magnified regional plot of the strictHet FST+DXY+HetDev_TX signal on CM044025.1.<ins>**
 The strictHet analysis retains two SNPs in the same candidate interval.